 pretty much any type of forties/fifties style pinup girl clothes will look fine, provided it’s in linen or cotton to keep you cool.

 As for punk-ish … all i can think of is wearing band t shirts and shorts. sorry!
-Possibly a checked shirt to cover your shoulders ?posted about 5 years ago
+Possibly a checked shirt to cover your shoulders ?posted over 5 years ago

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

 I say go for a 60s/70s boho look.
 Get inspiration from the old school groupies like the GTO’s!
 Wear some lightweight cotton and gauze dresses.
 You can totally add a touch of goth to this look by wearing black gauze, and by adding accessories such as velvet chokers and long strands of black beads!posted over 5 years ago

 You can always do shorts with a casual tank and then “statement” shoes (i.e.: goth boots, studded sandals, ect.)

 If you still want to do the tights look: try pattern fish-net type tights, so your legs can breathe.

 I would say lots of dresses, and loose fitting clothes.

 Tight jeans + warm weather = no good.